less-lab-uva/CS4501-Spring2021/labs/lab3.md

 Now let's make the changes to the `keyboard_manager` node to fulfill requirement **#2**.
 The `keyboard_manager` node needs to change in a few ways:

-1. We need to publich to the `/keyboardmanager/position` topic which is of type Vector3 containing the setpoint command for the drone position.
+1. We need to publish to the `/keyboardmanager/position` topic which is of type Vector3 containing the setpoint command for the drone position.
 This topic is subscribed to by the `state_and_safety` node.
 2. It should only publish a message once a position is set instead of continuously publishing any keyboard input.
 To do this, we will change the `keyboard_manager` only to publish messages when the user hits **enter** on their keyboard.
 3. The `keyboard_manager` will display the position to be sent onto the terminal using logging.